 Frequently Asked Questions

-The Unified Transportation Plan, also known as the Unified Plan or regional transportation plan, is a federally required plan for the greater Nashville metropolitan plannin area.
+The Regional Transportation Plan is a federally required plan for the greater Nashville metropolitan plannin area.
 Federal law requires each metro area of the U.S. to prepare a long-term plan that spans at least 20 years, identifies transportation needs and funding availability, and a fiscally-constrained list of proposed improvements to the transportation system.
-The Unified Plan represents the collective interests of TDOT, local governments, and transit agencies across Middle Tennessee.
+The Plan represents the collective interests of TDOT, local governments, and transit agencies across Middle Tennessee.

 Why does the GNRC lead the development of the Plan?